 So, let me encourage you.
 Rejoice in your imperfections, wives.
 Christ did not come for the perfect.
 He came to redeem the lost and broken.
 He loves sinners.
 Those will be His bride.

 You don’t need to be ashamed with Him (or before others) because He loves you with a perfect love.
 Rejoice, for our bridegroom is coming for you in all your imperfections.
 You are worthy because He is worthy.

 Amanda (who found out many years later that her name actually means “worthy of love”) has been married to Rick, a grocery man turned preacher, for almost 14 years.
 She still considers him to be the most Christ-like man she has ever met, even though she knows a whole lot more about his imperfections now.
 They have two boys who are now in college, and one girl still being homeschooled in 7th grade.
-You can find the whole family at fundamentalhome.com, their rather new blog, and on Facebook, Twitter, and Pinterest.
-Rick and Amanda also post a Couples Bible Study every Tuesday night on YouTube.
+You can find them on Facebook and Pinterest, or YouTube.